Definition

 Three common arguments to fight attempt crime charges include:

-- The defendant had no intent to commit the crime,
+- You had no intent to commit the crime,

-- The defendant’s actions are not sufficient to constitute an attempt, and
+- Your actions are not sufficient to constitute an attempt, and

-- The defendant did not try to commit the alleged offense.
+- You did not try to commit the alleged offense.

 As discussed above in question 1, intent is a key element to all attempt offenses.
 By its very definition, an attempt is an intentional act to try to do something.

-5.2.
-The defendant’s actions are not sufficient to constitute attempt
+Your actions are not sufficient to constitute an attempt

 As discussed above in question 2, an attempt is more than thinking about committing a crime or even taking preparatory measures to commit a crime.
-A person would need to take a direct action toward committing a crime in order to face attempt charges.
+You would need to take direct action toward committing a crime in order to face attempt charges.

 In many cases, preparatory actions can be explained by innocent, non-criminal motivations.
-If the defense attorney can show that a defendant’s actions amounted to no more than thinking and preliminary measures, then the D.A. should not have sufficient proof to sustain an attempt conviction.
+If your defense attorney can show that your actions amounted to no more than thinking and preliminary measures, then the D.A. should not have sufficient proof to sustain an “attempt” conviction.

-If the D.A. cannot prove that the defendant tried to carry out the crime they were prosecuted for, then the attempt charges should not stand.
+If the D.A. cannot prove that you tried to carry out the crime you were prosecuted for, then the attempt charges should not stand.

 6. Can I get the case sealed?

 It depends.
 Convictions for attempted sex crimes and crimes against children can never be sealed.
-Otherwise, the waiting period before a defendant may become eligible for a record seal depends on what category of offense he/she was convicted of:7
+Otherwise, the waiting period before you may become eligible for a record seal depends on what category of offense you were convicted of: 7

 Nevada Attempt Conviction | Record Seal Wait-time |